 UK Visa Applications

-Hard facts – visa refusals have risen by some 18%.
+Hard facts – UK Visa refusals have risen by some 18%.
 That’s one application in six!
-It is vital an application meets all the requirements needed by the Home Office or it will be refused.
+It is vital a UK Visa Application meets all the requirements needed by the Home Office or it will be refused.
 Do you know what they are?

 How we can help you: